chutrunganh/Stock-Trading-Platform/docs/techStack/techStack_1.md

     orderBook.displayOrderBook();
 };
 ```

+## 2. Add orders to the Order Book, display the order book

 Now come to the `orderMatchingService.js` file, which is the heart of the stock trading system, responsible for matching buy and sell orders based on the rules of the stock market.
 The `OrderBook` class is a singleton instance that handles all the order matching logic.